-Globally, revenue per hectoliter clocked in 3% higher in Q3 2019 year-on-year.
+Sluggish volume aside, the company did manage to realize a higher global average price for its products.
+In China, the company raised prices by 6% per hectoliter, which was enough to offset the volume decline mentioned above.
+Globally, revenue per hectoliter clocked in 3% higher in 3Q19 compared to the 2018 period.
 That was enough to see total organic revenue tick up 2.7% after stripping out things like negative foreign currency movements.
-Over the first nine-months of this year revenue per hectoliter growth was 3.7%.
-Additional 1% organic volume growth on top of that brought total organic revenue growth to 4.8% year-on-year.
+Revenue per hectoliter growth came in at 3.7% over the first nine months of 2019.
+Additional 1% organic volume growth brought total organic revenue growth to 4.8% YOY.

-Yesterday the shares closed at $81.83 on the New York Stock Exchange, equivalent to around 18.5x annual earnings.
+The shares closed at $81.83 yesterday, equal to a PE of circa 18.5.
 Call that an earnings yield of 5.4%.
-The annual cash distribution – currently at €1.80 per share (~$2 per share at current exchange rates) – points to a dividend yield of 2.45%.
+The annual cash distribution – currently €1.80 per share (~$2.00 per share at current exchange rates) – points to a dividend yield of 2.45%.

-In its own right debt reduction is worth a small amount of growth to the bottom line through reduced interest expense.
-Eventually that surplus cash can be used for higher returning endeavors once debt is down to the desired level.
-Throwing all those points together should give Budweiser stock a decent shot at double digit returns from today’s price.
+Finally, the post-dividend cash situation.
+As it stands, cash dividend payments take up around $5b a year of company profit.
+That leaves around $4b left over.
+In order to meet its 2x EBITDA debt target, the company needs to throw the entirety of that figure at debt reduction.
+I have net debt at around 4x EBITDA right now, so there is still some way to go.
+On its own, debt reduction is worth a small amount of growth to the bottom line through reduced interest expense.
+Surplus cash can then eventually be used for higher returning endeavors once debt is down to the desired level.
+Throwing all those points together should give the stock a decent shot at double-digit returns from today’s price.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!